postwait/esoteric-curio/content/writes/a-guide-to-nomenclature-selection.md

 ## Blacklists and Whitelists

-The cultural significant of blacklists is based in racial descrimination.
+The cultural significance of blacklists is based in racial descrimination.
 There are no reasons to use these over their alternatives:

 ### Alternative Terms